Category: Salads

 Time to Eat The Spiralized Carrot Salad

-When ready to serve the spiralized carrot salad, simply remove it from refrigerator.
+When ready to serve the spiralized carrot salad, simply remove it from the refrigerator.
 Give it a final toss before dishing it up and eating!

 Spiralized carrot salad with lemon ginger dressing is served in a white bowl.